Geetha63/MS-Teams-Scripts/TeamsAppSetupPolicy/README.md

 # Output

-Policy will assign to respective users
+The policy will assign to respective users